benjaminoakes/www.benjaminoakes.com/_posts/2004-11-28-incredible.md

 > Querida Señora,
 >
 > ¡Ay, olvidé!
 Fue el pavo, te digo, ¡el pavo!
-Me duerme fácilmente&#8230;
+Me duerme fácilmente...
 >
 > Esto fue un mentira.
 No pudo el pavo porque soy un vegetariano.
-No sé que fue, entonces&#8230; Tal vez porque soy tanto.
+No sé que fue, entonces...
+Tal vez porque soy tanto.
 >
 > ¿Disfrutó usted el día de gracias?
 Lo disfruté.
 Porque hay solamente tres personas en esta familia (y un no come pavo), nosotros usualmente vamos a un casino (Ameristar, Harrah&#8217;s) y comemos su buffet.
-Es siempre agradable; no platos sucios, no trabajo dificíl haciendo la comida, y después de la cena&#8230; ¡Nosotros vamos a una película!
+Es siempre agradable; no platos sucios, no trabajo dificíl haciendo la comida, y después de la cena... ¡Nosotros vamos a una película!
 No hay mucho de elegir, no obstante.
 Quise mirar &#8220;Ray,&#8221; la película sobre el músico quien, tristemente, murió, pero mi hermana no sabe quien él fue.
 Así, nosotros miramos &#8220;The Incredibles.&#8221; Es un película por los niños, pero lo disfruté.
 >
 > Sé que yo no estoy el sólo que olvidó escribir una carta.
-Ah, los días feriados&#8230;
+Ah, los días feriados...
 >
 > Su estudiante,
 >
 > Ben Oakes

 P.S.
-Puse esto en un traductor y&#8230; me gusta como mi nombre es traducido:
+Puse esto en un traductor y... me gusta como mi nombre es traducido:

 <blockquote cite="http://babelfish.yahoo.com/">
   <p>
     Loved Lady, Ay, I forgot!
 It was the turkey, I say to you, the turkey!
-To duer to me easily to me&#8230; This was a lie.
+To duer to me easily to me...
+This was a lie.
 The turkey could not because I am a vegetarian.
-I do not know that it was, then&#8230; Perhaps because I am as much.
+I do not know that it was, then...
+Perhaps because I am as much.
 Enjoyed you the day of thanks?
 I enjoyed it.
 Because there are only three people in this family (and he does not eat turkey), we usually go to a casino (Ameristar, Harrah&#8217;s) and eat their buffet.
-He is always pleasant; dirty nonplates, work dificíl not making the food, and after the supper&#8230; We go to a film!
+He is always pleasant; dirty nonplates, work dificíl not making the food, and after the supper...
+We go to a film!
 There is much no to choose, despite.
 I wanted to watch &#8220;Ray, &#8221; the film on the musician who, sadly, died, but my sister does not know who he was.
 Thus, we watched &#8220;The Incredibles.&#8221; It is a film by the children, but I enjoyed it.
 I know that I am not only who forgot to write a letter.
-Ah, the holiday days&#8230; Its student, <strong>Horseradish tree Oakes</strong>
+Ah, the holiday days...
+Its student, <strong>Horseradish tree Oakes</strong>
   </p>
 </blockquote>

-Ay, el tecnología&#8230;
+Ay, el tecnología...